-Do Germans Trust Annalena Baerbock to Change Germany?
+Annalena Baerbock Tries to Sell Voters on Changing Germany

 But a fairer criticism, and one levelled at her often during the campaign, is her total lack of government experience.
 In this she stands in stark contrast to Laschet and Scholz, who have both served in state or national government.
 The former is currently governor of North Rhine-Westphalia, and the latter is finance minister and vice chancellor in the national coalition government.

 Baerbock’s challenge in convincing voters that she can overcome her inexperience has been compounded by a series of scandals that have emerged during her campaign.
 In May, she apologized for a delay in reporting a party Christmas bonus to parliament.
 In June, her campaign was forced to amend her public résumé because it exaggerated her participation in several high profile organizations, including the UNHCR and the German Marshall Fund.
-Later that month, local media reported that parts of her newly published book were lifted directly from other sources with no attribution (she denies these claims and the party has hired a libel lawyer to defend her).
+Later that month, local media reported that parts of her newly published book were lifted directly from other sources with no attribution.
 In July, she apologized again for using the N-word while telling a story about anti-racist activism during an interview.

 “I know that I’ve lost trust,” Baerbock says when asked about those missteps, dropping her voice from its usual forceful volume to a softer tone.
 “But I’ve learned from my mistakes.
 It’s not about never making any mistakes anymore, because if you’re afraid of making mistakes, you won’t do anything at all.”